-• A "Long Term Operation and Maintenance Plan" is provided as Appendix C for the Commission's review outlining long term stormwater management best management practices for the existing Site.
+A "Long Term Operation and Maintenance Plan" is provided as Appendix C which outlines long term stormwater management best management practices for the existing stormwater BMP's located on-site.

 Standard 10: Prohibition of Illicit Discharges

 • An illicit discharge statement is provided within the Long-Term Operation and Maintenance Plan and will be signed by the Owner upon completion of the project.